ryanbenac33/koop-provider-OpenGround/README.md

 - **PROJECT_UID** is a unique identifier (UID) for a project.
 To lookup the UID for a specific project, use this link: *more to come*
 - **DATA_TABLE** is the OpenGround data table information you want to access.
 Currently, the provider is only configured to handle the "LocationDetails" input, however future version may expand functionality as needed

+This provider ships with several output options which allows the end user a variety of ways to access the data.
+Output links are formatted slightly different from one another:

 Feature Class: [`http://localhost:8080/opengroundcloud/rest/services/c613f0c4-e46d-4a7a-8e67-f7c9501169d0::LocationDetails/FeatureServer/0/query`](http://localhost:8080/opengroundcloud/rest/services/c613f0c4-e46d-4a7a-8e67-f7c9501169d0::LocationDetails/FeatureServer/0/query)

 Flat JSON: [`http://localhost:8080/opengroundcloud/77fd1c62-18d4-4bd5-ba58-ae1d01382c56::LocationDetails/flat`](http://localhost:8080/opengroundcloud/77fd1c62-18d4-4bd5-ba58-ae1d01382c56::LocationDetails/flat)